Independent Advisor Alliance, LLC

 Independent Advisor Alliance Client Types and Minimum Account Sizes

-The firm serves non-high-net-worth individuals and high-net-worth individuals, trusts, estates and small businesses.
+The firm serves non-high-net-worth individuals and high-net-worth individuals, pension and profit sharing plans, charitable organizations and corporations.
 Its minimum account requirement varies based on account type, but minimum account sizes generally range from $5,000 to $250,000.

 Services Offered by Independent Advisor Alliance